survivejs/react-book/manuscript/01_webpack_compared.md

 Given the configuration is written in JavaScript it's quite malleable.
 As long as it's JavaScript, Webpack is fine with it.

 The configuration model may make Webpack feel a bit opaque at times.
-It can be difficult to understand what it's doing especially.
+It can be difficult to understand what it's doing.
 This is particularly true for more complicated cases.
 I have compiled [a webpack cookbook](https://christianalfoni.github.io/react-webpack-cookbook/) with Christian Alfoni that goes into more detail when it comes to specific problems.

 ### Why Webpack?

 Why would you use Webpack over tools like Gulp or Grunt?
 It's not an either-or proposition.
-Webpack deals with the difficult problem of bundling but there's so much more.
+Webpack deals with the difficult problem of bundling, but there's so much more.
 I picked up Webpack because of its support for hot module replacement (HMR).
 This is a feature used by [react-hot-loader](https://github.com/gaearon/react-hot-loader).
 I will show you later how to set it up.

 You might be familiar with tools such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/) already.
 These tools refresh the browser(s) automatically as you make changes.
 HMR takes things one step further.
 In the case of React it allows the application to keep state.
 This sounds simple but it makes a big difference in practice.

 Besides HMR Webpack's bundling capabilities are extensive.
 It allows you to split bundles in various ways.
 You can even load them dynamically as your application gets executed.
-This sort of lazy loading comes in handy especially for larger applications.
+This sort of lazy loading comes in handy, especially for larger applications.
 You can load dependencies as you need them.

 With Webpack you can easily inject a hash to each bundle name.
-This allows you to invalidate bundles on client side as changes are made.
+This allows you to invalidate bundles on the client side as changes are made.
 Bundle splitting allows the client to reload only a small part of the data in the ideal case.

 It is possible to achieve some of these tasks with other tools.
 The problem is that it would definitely take a lot more work to pull off.
 In Webpack it's a matter of configuration.
 Note that you can get HMR to Browserify through [livereactload](https://github.com/milankinen/livereactload) so it's not a feature that's exclusive to Webpack.